Autonomy in Romantic Relationships

 What is Autonomy?

 An autonomous person acts in unity with the self—feeling free and volitional in their actions.
 The opposite of an autonomous, self-governing person is a person controlled by external forces.
-We emotionally respond different to actions depending on whether the action was an expression of self or a submissive yielding to another person.
-The difference has a powerful impact on our wellness.
+We emotionally respond differently to actions, depending on whether the action was an expression of self or a submissive yielding to another person.
+This difference has a powerful impact on our wellness.